joseandres94/RfX-Copilot/README.md

-## RfX Copilot — Multi‑Agent system for Sales teams support for demo generation
+## RfX Copilot — Multi‑Agent RAG system for Sales teams support for demo generation

-An AI copilot that ingests complex RfX documents, builds deal intelligence, designs a demo proposal, and lets sales teams interrogate everything through a rich conversational UI.
+An AI copilot that ingests complex RfX documents, builds deal intelligence, designs a demo proposal, and lets sales teams interrogate everything through a rich conversational UI built on top of a retrieval‑augmented generation (RAG) pipeline.

 > ⚠️ **Disclaimer**: This is a prototype for evaluation and demo purposes only made for Tacton.
 It is **not** a production system, does not provide legal, commercial or financial advice, and must be reviewed by security, compliance and legal teams before any real‑world use.